ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 [1,1,2]
 ```

 In this example, `arrayEnumerateUniqRanked` is used to obtain an array indicating, for each element of the multidimensional array, what its position is among elements of the same value.
 For the first row of the passed array,`[1,2,3]`, the corresponding result is `[1,1,1]`, indicating that this is the first time `1`,`2` and `3` are encountered.
-For the second row of the provided array,`[2,2,1]`, the corresponding result is `[2,3,3]`, indicating that the number `2` is encountered for a second and third time, and `1` is encountered for the second time.
-Likewise, for the third row of the provided array `[3]` the corresponding result is `[2]` indicating that the number `3` is encountered for the second time.
+For the second row of the provided array,`[2,2,1]`, the corresponding result is `[2,3,3]`, indicating that `2` is encountered for a second and third time, and `1` is encountered for the second time.
+Likewise, for the third row of the provided array `[3]` the corresponding result is `[2]` indicating that `3` is encountered for the second time.

 Query: